Measuring the Global Gender Gap

 The methodology of the Index has remained stable since its original conception in 2006, providing a basis for robust cross-country and time-series analysis.
 Last year’s edition removed income level caps and updated its primary reference source for the sex ratio at birth indicator, with minimal impact on overall country scores and ranks.
 This year’s edition does not introduce any change in the methodology.
 The 2018 results, therefore, can be seamlessly compared and contrasted with those from previous years.

 Three underlying concepts

-There are three basic concepts underlying the Global Gender Gap Index, forming the basis of how indicators were chosen, how the data is treated and the scale used.
+There are three basic concepts underlying the Global Gender Gap Index, forming the basis of how indicators were chosen, how the data is treated and how the scale can be used.
 First, the Index focuses on measuring gaps rather than levels.
 Second, it captures gaps in outcome variables rather than gaps in input variables.
 Third, it ranks countries according to gender equality rather than women’s empowerment.
 These three concepts are briefly outlined below.
-For a description of how these concepts are captured by the construction techniques used in the creation of the Index, please see the Construction of the Index section below.
+For a description of how these concepts are captured by the construction techniques used in the creation of the Index, please see the Construction of the Index section.

 Gaps vs. levels